Who we are

 Extension Specialist, University of California, Davis

-Matthew is helping to determine mineral nutrient budgets for table grapes.
-His research will refine fertilizer use recommendations.
-He is also working with Dr. Pourreza’s lab, to develop remote sensing technologies for assessing vine nutrient status.
+Matthew continues to determine mineral nutrient budgets for table grapes.
+His research is refining fertilizer use recommendations for table and raisin grape growers.
+He is working closely with Dr. Pourreza’s lab, to develop remote sensing technologies that assess vine nutrient status.
 This work is part of his program in applied plant physiology to advance viticulture practice.
+Faculty website

 Justine Vanden Heuvel